-Your AI chatbot just promised a refund policy that does not exist.
+Your AI chatbot quoted a refund policy that does not exist.
 Now you have to honor it.

 Support agents interact directly with customers.
 A single hallucinated response can create legal liability, damage trust, or process unauthorized refunds.
-Veto validates every action before it reaches the customer, enforcing tiered refund limits, escalation rules, and PII protection that the model cannot override.
+Veto validates governed actions before it reaches the customer, enforcing tiered refund limits, escalation rules, and PII protection that the model does not control.

 Why customer support AI needs runtime controls

 Customer support agents interact directly with your customers.
-A single bad response can create legal liability (Air Canada), damage brand reputation (DPD), or process unauthorized refunds.
-Prompt instructions cannot guarantee safe behavior — the model can hallucinate policies, ignore tone guidelines, or process actions outside its authority.
-Runtime guardrails operate independently of the model's reasoning and cannot be bypassed.
+A single wrong response can create an unauthorized refund, expose personal data, or commit the company to a policy exception.
+Prompt instructions are not an enforcement boundary; the model can hallucinate policies, ignore tone guidelines, or process actions outside its authority.
+Runtime guardrails operate independently of the model's reasoning at the tool-call boundary.

 AI fabricates refund policies, discount codes, or guarantees that do not exist.
-Courts hold companies liable for chatbot promises.
+Courts can treat chatbot statements as company statements.

 PII leakage, unauthorized account access, or exposure of internal systems and processes.
 One response can expose another customer's data.